arras-energy/gridlabd-old/tutorials/README.md

 Some general guidelines to tutorials.

 1. Introduce the tutorial with learning objectives and skills provided by the tutorial.
-2. Make sure any modules needed by the tutorial are listed in `requirements.txt`.
+2. Make sure any modules needed by the tutorial are listed in `python/requirements.csv`.